Healthcare14 min read

 Start FREE RMA Practice QuestionsFree exam prep with practice questions & AI tutor

-Our study guide covers all four domains with detailed explanations, practice questions, and AI-powered tutoring.
+Our study guide covers all three work areas with detailed explanations, practice questions, and AI-powered tutoring.

 The 5 Hardest RMA Exam Topics (And How to Study Them)

-Why it's hard: Drug classifications, generic vs. brand names, drug interactions, and routes of administration cover an enormous amount of material.
+Why it's hard: Drug classifications, generic vs. brand names, routes of administration, and prescription abbreviations cover an enormous amount of material - all inside the 55% clinical work area.

 How to study: Group medications by classification (analgesics, antibiotics, antihypertensives).
-Learn the most commonly prescribed medications in each class and their primary side effects.
+Learn the most commonly prescribed drugs in each class plus their primary effects and common abbreviations.

-Why it's hard: Math under time pressure is stressful, and dosage calculation errors have real consequences in practice.
+Why it's hard: Math under time pressure is stressful, and AMT lists "calculate basic pharmacological doses" as a tested competency.

-How to study: Master the formula: Desired dose ÷ Available dose × Quantity = Amount to give.
-Practice at least 20 dosage calculation problems before test day.
+How to study: Master the formula: Desired dose / Available dose x Quantity = Amount to give.
+Practice at least 20 dosage problems before test day.

-Why it's hard: Normal ranges for blood glucose, CBC components, and urinalysis results require memorization with no room for approximation.
+Why it's hard: Normal ranges and procedures (order of draw, CLIA-waived testing, quality control) require precise recall with no room for approximation.

-How to study: Create a reference card with the top 15 lab values (glucose, BUN, creatinine, WBC, RBC, hemoglobin, hematocrit, platelet count, etc.) and their normal ranges.
-Review daily until you can recall them instantly.
+How to study: Make a reference card with the top 15 lab values (glucose, BUN, creatinine, WBC, RBC, hemoglobin, hematocrit, platelets, etc.) and memorize the order of draw and CLIA '88 basics.

 DayTopicsTime

-MonVital signs (temperature, pulse, respiration, blood pressure, pain)1.5 hrs
+MonVital signs & measurements (BP, pulse, respiration, SpO2, temperature, BMI)1.5 hrs

 DayTopicsTime